julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 ### **Can fertility herbs help with conception?**
 Traditional European herbalism used these herbs to support vitality, circulation, and womb health, but results vary and depend on many factors.

+For a broader overview of fertility herbs across traditions, see **[Top 9 Fertility Herbs in Witchcraft](/top-fertility-herbs-witchcraft/)**.

 ### **How long should I take fertility herbs?**
 Folk traditions recommend using tonic herbs (nettle, raspberry leaf, red clover) for several moon cycles before seeking conception.